brunosan/brunosan.eu/_posts/project/2008-05-19-astronaut-selection-process.md

 [Not much available due to the NDA]

-* As part of the process ESA asked us to familiarized ourselves with the type of tests for the first round.
+* As part of the process ESA asked us to familiarize ourselves with the type of tests for the first round.
 Some time later, they made those [tests available here](http://webservices.esa.int/eas/sampletest/).
 * On my blog I talk a bit more [about the experience](/2008/09/16/bruno-astronauta/).